Nancy-Chauhan/nancy.github.io/_posts/2019-01-20-Transmission-of-HDMI-data.md

 The Bob Feng of Xilix design does the bare minimum to demonstrate the HDMI receiver/transmitter concept.
 It fails to work for most of the time due to EDID issues, and is not completely compatible with modern versions of Xilinx ISE.

- 1.Fixed mixing of blocking/non-blocking assignments
+1) Fixed mixing of blocking/non-blocking assignments

 I have fixed this error by doing changes in code as shown in line 236 of code (shown in figure ).
 Here non blocking assignment has to be used because it allows to schedule assignments without blocking the procedural flow.
 The relational operator is changed to remove this error.